Welcome to Scope's job board

 • Demonstrable experience and understanding of working with families in a challenging multi agency environment, ideally involving prisoners and or their families.

-• Ability to advocate for families dealing with imprisonment, promoting their human rights and ensuring their needs are considered, and views are heard at all levels.
+• Have the ability to advocate for families dealing with imprisonment, promoting their human rights and ensuring their needs are considered, and views are heard at all levels.

-• Ability to develop referral pathways for families, prisoners and other professionals to access the service.
+• Have the ability to develop referral pathways for families, prisoners and other professionals to access the service.

-• You may have experience of the following: Casework, Key Working, providing advice, guidance and emotional support to male service users.
+• May have experience of the following: casework, key working, providing advice, guidance and emotional support to male service users.

 For the full person specification, please click the 'apply now' button.